GRACE LUTHERAN CHURCH &

 (218) 263-LOVE (5683)

 We will have an Elder of the Month who is the person people should contact if they have a spiritual concern and aren't able to reach the Pastor.
 The Elder of the Month will be listed in the Bulletin and the Monthly Newsletter.
-The month of January is Darren Gietzen.
-The month of February will be Roger Kivela.
+The month of February is Roger Kivela.
+The month of March will be Nick Niemi.

 We have a Trustee of the Month who is the person to call if there are needs in the church building or the parsonage.
-The month of January is Tim Erickson.
+The month of February is Doug Felten.

 We have a few members who no longer drive but would love to come to church on Sunday Morning or Wednesday evening.
 If you would be willing to give a ride please contact the church office or Pastor Tim at 263-3955.